RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

                 Y                                    X           Y
 ```

-where, `...` represents one or more atoms all of which are doubly
+where, `...` represents two or more atoms all of which are doubly
 bonded to form a chain.

 ## Stereo Bonds in Rings